GannettDigital/api-docs/source/includes/_lips_contacts.md

 | GET `index` | /contacts? |

 ### Usage
-Use GET to retrieve advertisers that match the query params.
+Use GET to retrieve contacts that match the query params.

 ### Parameters
 When using the GET index method, the results will be filtered using these parameters: